Nairne, South Australia: Demographics

 Nairne has several shops on the main street, a school, and a church.
 It is about 7 km from the town of Mount Barker and about 5 km from Littlehampton.
-Nairne also has two hotels The Miller's Arms and The District Hotel as well as being home to Howard's Vineyard and Lot 100 which houses a gin distillery, brewery, winery and fruit juice manufacturing.
+Nairne is home to Howard's Vineyard and Lot 100 which houses a gin distillery, brewery, winery and fruit juice manufacturing.
 Green Valley Strawberries is a popular local farm with a cafe and farm gate sales of seasonal fruit during summer.